 Power and Cooling Effectiveness

 Arguably the most important part of a CPU fan is how well it can actually cool your CPU.
 Different fans have different fan speeds and overall cooling designs in order to reduce temperatures as much as possible.
+Using one of the best PWM fan controllers is a great way to fine tune your cooling systems’ fan speeds and overall effectiveness.

 If you’ve ever had a computer with fans, you know they can get noisy.
 This is no different for CPU coolers, as they can be noisy, while others are designed with silence in mind.
 Make sure to see what the standard decibel levels are before making your choice.